-Ian McNabb is arguably one of our most talented singer songwriters.
+Ian McNabb is arguably one of our most talented singer-songwriters.
 He’s certainly one of the most enduring.
-From his early eighties Icicle Works chart successes he has continued to release new music with admirable regularity, these days choosing to do so on his own label, selling direct to fans.
-The fact that the music industry virtually ignores McNabb’s work is, to me somewhat of a mystery.
-His song writing remains consistently strong.
-He has an ear for a catchy tune and on this evidence is leaning more closely to his rock n roll roots than his early indie/pop days.
+From his early eighties Icicle Works chart successes, he has continued to release new music with admirable regularity.
+These days, he chooses to do so on his own label, selling direct to fans.
+The fact that the music industry virtually ignores McNabb’s work is somewhat of a mystery to me.
+His songwriting remains consistently strong.
+He has an ear for a catchy tune and, on this evidence, is leaning more closely to his rock n roll roots than his early indie/pop days.
 If this is your thing, you won’t be disappointed.
-Yet while most of his contemporary’s still receive airplay and media attention McNabb’s work flies largely below the radar.
+Yet while most of his contemporary’s still receive airplay and media attention, McNabb’s work lies largely below the radar.

 Utopian is Ian’s 20th studio album.
-To mark that fact, Utopian is a double album containing twenty tracks, available on vinyl and CD by order directly from the man himself.
+To mark that fact, Utopian is a double album containing twenty tracks, available on vinyl and CD by ordering directly from the man himself.

-This is a collection of songs recorded by Ian during 2019 and 2020, through the three COVID 19 lockdowns.
+Ian recorded this collection of songs during 2019 and 2020 through the three COVID 19 lockdowns.
+Peter Buck (REM), Dr Brian Cox, Crazy Horse (Neil Young’s backing band) have all featured on recent McNabb albums.
+Still, Utopian is nearly all McNabb with vocals and guitars recorded entirely in his home studio.
 Therefore there are fewer of the collaborations we have heard on other recent releases.
-Peter Buck (REM), Dr Brian Cox, Crazy Horse (Neil Youngs backing band) have all featured on recent McNabb albums but Utopian is very nearly all McNabb with vocals and guitars recorded entirely in his home studio.
-The exceptions being bassist Jason Falkner (Jellyfish/Beck) who features on three songs, and drummer Nick KIlroe (Echo and the Bunnymen/Icicle Works) who plays on the whole album with the exception of Yolo and Gigolo Days.
+The exceptions being bassist Jason Falkner (Jellyfish/Beck), who features three songs, and drummer Nick KIlroe (Echo and the Bunnymen/Icicle Works), who plays on the whole album except for Yolo and Gigolo Days.
 Drums were recorded at Parr Street, Liverpool.

-Ian McNabb makes no secret of his admiration for Neil Young and through the early tracks of Utopian this influence is very strong.
+Ian McNabb makes no secret of his admiration for Neil Young, and through the early tracks of Utopian, this influence is powerful.
 Even the occasional lead vocal slips into a tone very close to Young’s laconic drone.
-I normally associate McNabb with a distinctive baritone closer to Scott Walker and this too is evident but there’s a lighter more ethereal tone here which is undoubtedly Neil Young influenced.
+I normally associate McNabb with a distinctive baritone closer to Scott Walker, and this too is evident.
+Still, there’s a lighter, more ethereal tone here which is undoubtedly Neil Young influenced.
 But it’s influence rather than plagiarism and none the worse for it.

-On further listening I can hear four-part harmonies reminiscent of CSNY, Creedence and perhaps America but there’s more going on here.
-McNabb may wear some of his influences on his sleeve but there’s a more complex mix from fifties Billy Fury through The Beatles and “Mersey-beat” of the sixties to Echo and The Bunnymen and Teardrop Explodes in the eighties.
-It’s all Liverpool, of course, it runs through Ian’s music like a slogan in a stick of rock.
+On further listening, I can hear four-part harmonies reminiscent of CSNY, Creedence and perhaps America, but there’s more going on here.
+McNabb may wear some of his influences on his sleeve, but there’s a more complex mix from fifties Billy Fury through The Beatles and “Mersey-beat” of the sixties to Echo and The Bunnymen and Teardrop Explodes in the eighties.
+Of course, it’s all Liverpool; it runs through Ian’s music like a slogan in a stick of rock.

-Ian will finally be back on the the road from February to May 2022.
-A long awaited and twice postponed tour.
-Catch him live, you’ll be pleased you did.
-I just wish the industry would pay him a little more attention.
+Ian will finally be back on the road from February to May 2022.
+A long-awaited and twice postponed tour.
+Catch him live, and you’ll be pleased you did.
+I wish the industry would pay him a little more attention.